baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 It is stored in a subfolder with PgGroup#_PgID_PgDescriptor .

-File name is constructed using PageID_ImageID-bainesquizlabel.nrrd
+File name is constructed using PageID_ImageID-quizlabel.nrrd